(For English click here.)

 For ads, see her.

 CHRONICLE and ESSAY

 Debate is referred to social media, by linking up our articles.
 Chronicles and essays submitted are a maximum of 800 or 1500 words, respectively.
 Normally this is not remunerated.
 Sent this spring editorial staff.

 We reserve the right to reduce the text length for space purposes.
 We ask for understanding that it may take some time to get answers to unordered texts.

 ABOUT MODERN TIMES

-The magazine (rescheduled from the monthly newspaper in the spring of 2020) has a socially liberal and eco-anarchic value base:
+Kvartalsmagasinet (reorganized from monthly newspaper summer 2020) has a social liberal and eco-anarchist value base:

 MODERN TIMES receives funding from the Norwegian Cultural Council.

 MODERN TIMES works according to the Poster and Be Varsom poster's rules for good press practice.
 Anyone who considers themselves unjustly referred to is requested to contact the editors.

 Are you a subscriber and miss the magazine?